-Given the persistence of the discount and the board's continued failure to address or close it, Tom has stated that it may now be in shareholders' best interests to vote in favour of a wind-up.
+Given the persistent nature of the discount and the board's continued failure to address or close it, Tom believes it is now in shareholders' best interests to vote in favour of a wind-up.
 He argues that HVPE is effectively facing a "perform or wind-up" scenario, and in the absence of meaningful improvement in recent NAV performance or in the discount, the case for continuation is increasingly difficult to justify.